Dog Cleans His Own Paws Trick Overview

-This training exercise will create a situation where you dog will naturally clean his paws, allowing you to capture the behaviour.
+Can you really get your dog to clean his own paws?
+Yes, it is possible!
+This dog training exercise, taken from the Dog Training Planner, will create a situation where your dog will naturally clean his paws, allowing you to capture the behaviour.

 Step 1: Creating Success